linhtd87/linhtd87.github.io/src/pages/react-js-angular-vue-js-quickstart-comparison.md

 ---
 # This is the title of the article
-title: [ Course ] React JS, Angular & Vue JS - Quickstart & Comparison
+title: React JS, Angular & Vue JS - Quickstart & Comparison
 # You can customize cover image
 cover: /assets/images/cover-coding.jpg
 # This is the icon of the page